sdroege/gst-plugin-rs/net/rtsp/README.md

 ## Maintenance and future cleanup

-* Refactor SDP → Caps parsing into a module
 * Test with market RTSP cameras
   - Currently, only live555 and gst-rtsp-server have been tested
 * Add tokio-console and tokio tracing support